remorses/middleflare/README.md

 ## Deployment

-To deploy your worker you can change your `wrangler.toml` to add an environment and a custom domain
+To deploy your worker you can change your `wrangler.toml` to add an environment and a custom domain.

 A wrangler environment is just a way to manage multiple workers with a single `wrangler.toml` file.

+You will also need to change the build command to use your deployed Next.js production app url.

 ```toml
 account_id = "xxxxxxx"